tharuntejad/FastAPI-Service-Observability-with-OpenTelemetry/prometheus-loki-jaeger-grafana-1/readme.md

 #### 6. Grafana

-- Provides a unified dashboard to visualize metrics, logs, and traces.
+- Serves as a unified tool for viewing and visualizing metrics, logs, and traces.
-- Pre-configured data sources:
-    - Prometheus for metrics.
-    - Loki for logs.
-    - Jaeger for traces.
+- Prometheus, Loki, and Jaeger have already been configured as data sources in Grafana and are directly visible among its data sources.
 - Accessible on port `3000` with default credentials (`admin:admin`).

-Configuration: `./config_volumes/grafana-datasources.yaml`
+- Configuration: `./config_volumes/grafana-datasources.yaml`

 ## Setting Up